vadimsavenkov/vadimsavenkov/README.md

 - My name is Vadim Savenkov and I am a novice data scientist with ML certification from Alberta Machine Intelligence Institute and Software Development certificate from  the Southern Alberta Institute of Technology (SAIT).

-- 👀 I’m interested building my career in predictive analytics transiioning from energy sector.
-I have a wealth of transferable skills in data analysis, modeling and forecasting and outstanding analytical background.
+- 👀 I’m interested building my career in predictive analytics.
+I have a wealth of skills in data analysis, modeling and forecasting and outstanding analytical background.

 - 🌱 I keep stregthening my skills in Python, SQL and Tableau every day through taking courses and building portfolio of my personal projects.